PicoCTF 2022

 </html>

-Flag: picoCTF{1n5p3t0r_0f_h7ml_b6602e8e}
+**Flag:** picoCTF{1n5p3t0r\_0f\_h7ml\_b6602e8e}

-Local Authority
+### Local Authority <a href="#local-authority" id="local-authority"></a>

 **Description:** Can you get the flag?